gyana/gyana/apps/connectors/fivetran/FIVETRAN.md

 ## Implementation

-The `apps.connectors.fivetran.FivetranClient` is a wrapper for the Fivetran API, with a mock implementation that is helpful for local development and testing (since the initial sync for a connectors can be long).
+The `apps.connectors.fivetran.client.FivetranClient` is a wrapper for the Fivetran API, with a mock implementation that is helpful for local development and testing (since the initial sync for a connectors can be long).